 The whole family really loved this attraction, it is basically Berlin scaled down as it tells the history of the City through sometimes interactive models.
 It shows Berlin from the 18th century through to present time.
 There is a special section dedicated to WW2 and what it was like to live in East Germany under the Stasi.

-You see the Berlin Wall coming down, New Year’s Eve at the Brandenburg Gate and the history of Christmas markets in the City and this is a great attraction for the whole family.
+You see the Berlin Wall coming down, New Year’s Eve at the Brandenburg Gate and the history of Christmas markets in the City and this is a great attraction for the whole family in Berlin.
 Recommended time spent 30-60 minutes.

-Best of all, it is free with the Berlin Pass.
+Best of all, it is free with the Berlin Pass for families.

-We hopped on the tram and headed 5 stops to Brandenburg Tor for our next attraction.
+We hopped on the tram and headed 5 stops to Brandenburg Tor for our next attraction in Berlin.

 Madame Tussaud’s Berlin